6. The Wedding of the Lamb

 They will see his face, and his name will be on their foreheads (Revelation 22:4).

-What joy that will be!
-To see the face of Christ, behold His beauty, and live in relationship with Him.
+What a joy that will be!
+To see the face of Christ, behold His beauty, and live in a marriage covenant relationship with Him.
 Are you beginning to see the value that God Himself places on you?
 “What is man that you are mindful of him?”
 David said.
-How special we are to God, for of all the places in the Universe for the Lord God Almighty and His Son to live, They choose to live with man in the New Jerusalem.
-No matter where you are, the God of heaven is looking for you to come to His home and live with Him forever and ever.
+How special we are to God, for of all the places in the Universe for the Lord God Almighty and His Son to live, God chooses to live with Man in the New Jerusalem.
+No matter where you are, the God of Heaven is looking for you to come to His home and live with Him forever and ever.
 The invitation is for you and your family.
 There’s nothing you can do to earn it, for it is only by grace, God’s undeserved favor.
 Will you give your life to Him?
 He wants you to know that Heaven is your eternal home.